anjalis17/loglens/README.md

 docker-compose up --build
 ```

-That's it.
 Docker Compose builds and starts:
 - **PostgreSQL** on port 5432
 - **FastAPI** on port 8000
 - **Next.js** on port 3000